o3de/o3de.org/content/docs/engine-dev/tools/o3de-cli/project-export/high-level-overview.md

 The entry function is called [`_run_export_script`](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L367), and is structured to start the setup of the export process in the following layers:

 ##### Layer 1: **`_run_export_script`**
-Enables logging and sets up the user arguments to be fed into the export system.
+Enables logging and feeds the user arguments into the export system.
 ##### Layer 2: **[`_export_script`](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L307)**
-Validates the user supplied export script and project, and determine the locations (if the user supplied a relative path).
+Validates the user supplied export script and project path, and determine the locations of each (if the user supplied a relative path).
 In some cases, this layer will check to see if the user asked for the O3DE standard export scripts.

 If anything went wrong in validation, this layer halts.
 Otherwise it constructs an [O3DE Context](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L112) object and proceeds to the next layer.
 ##### Layer 3: **[`execute_python_script`](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L235)**